SmokedSalmon/ssg-blog-test/src/pages/blog/README.md

     - links
     - Anchor & Permalink
     - emphasis & font format/decoration
+    - *Fenced* and non-Fenced code block.
+With Syntax Highlight feature for fenced code block
-    - expendable
+    - [Nice to have] expendable
     - emoji
     - Table of content
-    - Table of content side column
-Reference link is not supported
+    - [Nice to have] Table of content side column Reference link is not supported
 > **markdown-it** is used.
 However, this library only creates the html DOM tree for markdown, I need to customized the style with `.module.css`.
 I first used *markdown-to-jsx* but switch to this library as I found this one offers many more plugin including **Anchor**, **Permalink**, etc. And it is 2x popular